aws/aws-cdk/packages/@aws-cdk/aws-ec2/README.md

 ### Accessing the Internet Gateway

-If you need access to the internet gateway, you can get it's ID like so:
+If you need access to the internet gateway, you can get its ID like so:

 ```ts
 const igwId = vpc.internetGatewayId;